Agraw-Mindaye/Rock-Paper-Scissors/README.md

 # Odin-Rock-Paper-Scissors
-# A simple rock-paper-scissors game using JS
+# A simple rock-paper-scissors game using HTML and JS